 Catherine Lai

-Not too long ago, I did a research masters at the University of Melbourne, Australia.
+Quite a while ago, I did a research masters at the University of Melbourne, Australia.
 I was part of the Language Technology Group and my advisor was Steven Bird.
 Back in the day, I researched querying and manipulating linguistically annotated data. (ie. trees).

 Besides this, I am a strong supporter of the work of Amnesty International.